Shaunak-Mukherjee/Nequip-reimplement-Toluene/README.md

 Ensure you have Python 3.8+ installed.
 It's recommended to use a virtual environment to manage dependencies.

 ### Installation
+Cloning is best option.
+Github oftens do not render ipynb thats been created together using Jupyter and Colab.

 1. **Clone the repository:**